 At this point in the project, the bow tie should be complete.
 The only thing left to do is try it on!

 To do this, put it around your collar and put the strap through the loop on the back of the bow tie.
 A paperclip over the excess strap helps keep the strap from getting looser.

 I hope you enjoyed this instructable!
 If you did, I'd really appreciate if you favorite it.
 Also, don't forget to share it with your friends so they can look as fancy as you.
 You're more than welcome to leave any questions, comments or suggestions in the section below.
-Lastly, I entered this into the paper contest and would appreciate it so very much if you would vote for it.
 Thank you!